Using an employer of record in Hong Kong

 - Immediate termination: An employee may be dismissed without notice or pay in the case of gross misconduct or fraud.

-- Termination by notice: If the employer needs to make an employee redundant, and that employee has already passed their probation, they must give at least 7 daysโ notice (or as long as is specified in the employment contract).
-The employee may also be eligible for severance pay.
+- Termination by notice: If the employer needs to make an employee redundant, and that employee has already passed their probation, they must give at least 7 days’ notice after the first month; post-probation, typically 1 month unless otherwise specified in the contract.

 Company registration in Hong Kong